NeeravSood/AllMark-ReadME/README.md

 ## 4. Deployment Model (AWS)

-AllMark Gate can be deployed into a customer AWS environment.
+AllMark Verification Tool can be deployed into a customer AWS environment.
 A typical secure reference architecture is:

 * **CloudFront** (public edge) serving: